Updated biweekly · Independent · Carsmenskii is not paid by manufacturers Want help using these? See matchmaking →

 • Tesla doesn't run lease incentives the same way other OEMs do — pricing is set, with periodic adjustments.

-Hyundai / Kia EVAggressive
+Hyundai / Kia EVMost aggressive

-• Ioniq 5 / Ioniq 6: 1.99% financing + eligible for federal EVAP (verify amount).
-Often the best total incentive package on a CUV-shape EV.
+• Hyundai IONIQ 5 / KONA Electric: Strong Hyundai Special Offer Bonus, stacked with EVAP + provincial.
+Often the best total package on a CUV-shape EV.

-• Kia EV6 / EV9: 2.99% financing + lease cash + eligible for federal EVAP (verify amount).
+• Kia EV6 / EV9 / Niro EV: 2.99% financing + lease cash + eligible for federal EVAP on trims within the $50K cap.
+EV9 base may qualify; loaded trims sit above.

 • Conquest cash: $1,000–2,500 from competitor EV brands.